DeterminateSystems/riff/README.md

 Rather than relying on our hand-made mapping of crates to their inputs, it is also possible to specify a project's inputs in its `Cargo.toml`.
 `fsm` currently supports three kinds of inputs:

-* `build_inputs`, which are native dependencies that the crate may want to link against.
+* `build-inputs`, which are native dependencies that the crate may want to link against.
-* `environment_variables`, which are environment variables you may want to set in your dev shell.
+* `environment-variables`, which are environment variables you may want to set in your dev shell.
-* `ld_library_path_inputs`, which are libraries you may need to add to your `LD_LIBRARY_PATH` to ensure proper linking.
+* `runtime-inputs`, which are libraries you may want to add to your `LD_LIBRARY_PATH` to ensure proper execution in your dev shell.

 They can be used as follows: